jmcastagnetto/getting_cleaning_data-project1/README.md

 ~~~

 To be able to assign appropriate activity labels, we read the ones
-defined in the file `activity_labels.txt`, and do some minor manipulations
+defined in the file `activity_labels.txt`, and do a minor manipulation
-to get rid of the underscore ("_") in a couple of the values.
-After
+to replace the underscore ("_") by a space in a couple of the values.
-that we merge these activity labels with the data set obtained above:
+After that we merge these activity labels with the data set obtained
+above:

 ~~~
 activity_labels <- load_data("activity_labels.txt")